urbit/docs/docs/programming/arvo/system/api.md

 > "should" produce a list of all Github users, but we don't do
 > that because it's too long.
 Instead, we just produce our own
 > username (from the `web.plan` file).
 You can still access
-> repos from other uesrs, you just don't see them in the
+> repos from other users, you just don't see them in the
 > directory listing.

 The usual flow for implementing this tree of data makes heavy use